Shouree/storm-http-framework/doc/02-Language_Reference/04-Intermediate_Language/03-Sizes_and_Offsets.md

 The intermediate language aims to be platform independent.
 In particular, it supports both 32- and 64-bit systems.
 Since the size of a pointer differs on 32- and 64-bit systems, the sizes of data structures typically differ between the two.
-For this reason, the intermediate language provides two datatypes, `core.asm.Size` and `core.asm.Offset` to make it easier to work with sizes and offsets in a platform-agnostic manner.
+For this reason, the intermediate language provides two datatypes, [stormname:core.asm.Size] and [stormname:core.asm.Offset] to make it easier to work with sizes and offsets in a platform-agnostic manner.
 Both types achieve this by storing both a 32-bit and a 64-bit size and offset respectively.

 Size